dingus221/PRMasterServer/README.md

 WANTED LOGS OF REAL GSSERVER<->CIV4 COMMUNICATIONS
 ==================================================
 Logs of wireshark or other software, would help significantly.
 Currently i dont know what actually was sent.
 I am working with logs from similar games found on google.
+If you have any usefull related logs, please send them to me.

 More detail about irc server